LONDON MARKETS: FTSE 100 Stays Under Pressure, But Pound Drops After U.K. Jobs Data

 Continue Reading Below

-U.K. stocks dropped broadly Wednesday, even as the pound lost its grip slightly after a downbeat labor-market update.
+U.K. stocks slipped Wednesday, even as the pound lost its grip slightly after a downbeat labor-market update.

 Sterling dropped below $1.33 after the release of unemployment and wages figures, having traded around its highest level in a year against the U.S. dollar earlier in the session.